zowe/docs-site/docs/extend/extend-apiml/api-mediation-vsam.md

 ### VSAM performance

-Due to the Java access to the VSAM, there are performance limitation to this approach.
-VSAM solution has been tested in a few scenarios.
+Accessing VSAM via java results in a performance limitation.
+The VSAM solution has been tested in a few scenarios.

-Test process:
+The following sequence describes the test process:
-1) Load 1000 records into cache concurrently (5 threads)
+1. Load 1000 records into the cache concurrently (5 threads).
-2) Update all records for 120 seconds with increasing thread count, up to `<x>` amount of threads
+2. Update all records for 120 seconds with increasing the thread count, up to `<x>` amount of threads.
-3) Read all records for 120 seconds with increasing thread count, up to `<x>` amount of threads
+3. Read all records for 120 seconds with increasing the thread count, up to `<x>` amount of threads.
-4) Read and update all records for 120 seconds with increasing thread count, up to `<x>` amount of threads
+4. Read and update all records for 120 seconds with increasing the thread count, up to `<x>` amount of threads.
-5) Delete all loaded records from cache concurrently (5 threads)
+5. Delete all loaded records from the cache concurrently (5 threads).

-Tests are run with 3 scenarios:
+Tests were run with 3 scenarios:
 - Low load: 5 threads
 - Medium load: 15 threads
 - High load: 50 threads